Ribault High student accused of making threats to conduct school shooting, Jacksonville police say

 According to a police report, messages found on the student’s mother’s iPad were asking someone to retrieve a drawstring bag on the Raines High School campus.

-An unredacted report that Ryan got from a source said a suspected gun was found in the bag, but wasn’t loaded with bullets.
+An unredacted report that Ryan got from a source said messages exchanged showed that the suspected gun was going to be found in the drawstring bag but wasn’t loaded with bullets.

 [SIGN UP: Action News Jax Daily Headlines Newsletter]